 If the sense run length exceeds 2 inches, the sense pins may have to be bypassed at a point close to the converter.
 Keep in mind to bypass to their respective polarity.
 Avoid running digital signal lines parallel to the sense pins.
-If more than one power device or converter is used per system board, use a star ground connection for all power devices.
+If more than one power device or converter is used per system board, use a star ground connection

-EMI/RFI IN DC/DC CONVERTERS
+EMI/RFI IN OPEN-FRAME DC/DC CONVERTERS